Grahame59/DansbyBot/README.md

 # 6.6.24 - 2:27 am
 - Polished the UI interface, worked on the colorblock more going to try to have dark black and greys with vibrant royal purple highlights.
 Added anchors to everything and a toggle button that will be capable of switching JSON mappings or GPT convo flow on and off so I can build GPT without diverting my full attention to it on the project.
 Ported over a lot more of code specifically refactored all the User Manager instance into the MainForm for WinForms usage.
 ETC...
 Defintely did more but this is all I am recalling right now.

+# 6.8.24 - 2:16 am
+- So I added all the packages and the APIs for the GPT AI from Open AI it should be working but I seem to be getting a 401 error.
+So maybe I just have to wait for it to be activate because I just made it.
+Not really sure but I am done for now and will test tomorrow.